-Cherry Liqueur Recipe
+Homemade Cherry Liqueur | Guignolet

-Bring the mixture to a gentle boil, then immediately reduce the heat and let it simmer languidly for 5 minutes or so.
-Let cool.
+Bring the mixture to a gentle boil.
+Immediately reduce the heat and let it simmer languidly for 5 minutes or so.
+Remove from the heat and let cool.

-- 2. Stir the kirsch into the cherries and wine.
+Stir the kirsch into the cherries and wine.
 Transfer the boozy liquid to a container with a tight-fitting lid, cover, and set aside at room temperature or in the fridge for 2 days.

-- 3. Pour the liqueur – including the cherries – into sterilized bottles or jars with screw-top lids.
-Either cork the bottles with new corks or screw the lids onto the jars.
+Pour the liqueur, including the cherries, into sterilized bottles or jars with screw-top lids.
+Either stop the bottles with new corks or screw the lids onto the jars.
 Refrigerate the cherry liqueur until you consume it, preferably that same week.

-Apricot Liqueur Variation
+- Variation: Apricot Liqueur

-- Place 1 pound apricots, halved and pitted, in a saucepan with 2 1/4 cups sugar and 3 cups dry white wine and proceed as above.
+Place 1 pound apricots, halved and pitted, in a saucepan with 2 1/4 cups sugar and 3 cups dry white wine and proceed as above.
 When you take the pan off the heat, add 5 tablespoons amaretto and 1 1/4 cups vodka.
 Pour the apricots and the liquid into a bowl or pitcher, cover with a small plate that will keep the apricots submerged, then cover with a clean towel and leave at room temperature for 6 days.
-Strain the liqueur (I filter it twice through cheesecloth, as the apricots do disintegrate a bit) and pour it into clean, sterilized bottles or jars.
+Strain the liqueur or filter it twice through cheesecloth, as the apricots do disintegrate a bit, and pour it into clean, sterilized bottles or jars.
 Add corks or screw-tops and refrigerate for up to a month before using.
 The liqueur itself should be served in small glasses—I prefer it chilled—or mixed with white wine or sparkling white wine to make an apricot kir.
 The boozy apricots can be used as you would the cherries above or folded into lightly sweetened whipped cream to make a lovely fool.